 Group thesis: "The effect of introduced buffel grass (Cenchrus ciliarus L.) on terrestrial invertebrate communities in the Pilbara region, Western Australia"

 2004 Bachelor of Science, University of Western Australia: Majoring in Marine Biology and Zoology

-2012 - Current Research Scientist, Dept of Parks and Wildlife
+2012 - Current Research Scientist, Dept of Biodiversity, Conservation and Attractions

 2007 - 2012 Guest lecturer, lab tutor and field demonstrator for various undergraduate units, University of Western Australia

 Assessment of genetic diversity, population structure and clonality for Lepidosperma sp.
 Mt Caudan and Lepidosperma sp.
 Parker Range